bwhelm/Pandoc-Comment-Filter/README.md

 This commented text will appear in red in draft versions, but will not appear in non-draft versions.

-- Bulleted lists work just fine. - So do numbered lists, etc.
+- Bulleted lists work just fine.
+- So do numbered lists, etc.

-<!highlight>

-This highlighted text will appear in magenta in draft mode, but in standard black in non-draft versions.

-</!highlight>

-Back to commented text (in red).
+< Still in commented text, but this time with non-indented paragraph.

 <!box>